KevinJump/DoStuffWithUmbraco/readme.md

 mostly everything is in this project.*

 ### DoStuff.Site
-This is the umbraco site, mostly this is just a place for things to run, the code will be in the libraries.
+This is the umbraco site, Samples of how to do things in Views and Partials will live in this project (when we do some!)